Romeu Zema: Comments on Brazil's regions

 Zema was denounced by left-wing politicians across Brazil and even by allies from the Northeast.
 Gilson Machado, a minister in the Bolsonaro cabinet, said that he "vehemently repudiate[s] any speech that even ventilates the separation of our country."

 Marina Silva, the Minister of the Environment said that "without the Amazon, there is no way to have agriculture, there is no way to have industry, there is no way for Brazil to even have life in the South, Southeast and Midwest, because science says it would be a desert like the Atacama or Sahara deserts.
 Therefore, it is not a matter of quantity in terms of population weight, it is a matter of working with the principle of environmental justice and the GDP of the ecosystem services that are generated by this region."

 Others took a stronger stance, like Flávio Dino, the Minister of Justice, who said that Zema is "a traitor to the Constitution [and thus] is a traitor to the homeland."

 Other politicians like Eduardo Leite, the Governor of Rio Grande do Sul, initially supported Zema, who after critiscm stated "We will all be stronger the more we are one Brazil.
 I do not believe that Governor Zema has said anything different from that.
 If he said it, he does not represent me.
 We never thought until today that the states of the North and Northeast had united against the other states of the country.
 On the contrary, the union of these states around the agenda that is of common interest to them served as a inspiration so that we can finally do the same.
 It has nothing to do with a front of States against States or region against region."

 Zema himself said after the outcry that "the union of the South and Southeast will never be to diminish other regions.
 It is not to be against anyone, but in favor of joining efforts.
 Dialogue and management are fundamental for the country to have more opportunities.
 The distortion of facts causes division, but the strength of the Brazil is at work in unity."

 Alleged government impropriety

 As part of its lawsuit calling for the invalidation of Zema's candidacy, the Brazilian Woman's Party accused Zema of using the government secretariat to invite the party to join his electoral coalition.

 Charles Soares de Sousa, the Zema-appointed superintendent of the Minas Gerais Supram, intervened to cancel a fine against Gute Schit, a mining company linked to a consulting firm Sousa had provided services for.

+Child labor

+On May 1, 2026, Zema argued that children should be able to work in Brazil.
+Brazilian law prohibits child labor work for those under 16 years of age.